zhenyamisyuryow/GoIT_Team-5/README.md

 - `search`: Search for contacts or notes.
 - `showall`: Display all contacts or notes.
 - `congratulate`: Display contacts with upcoming birthdays.
-- `organize`: Organize files in a specified folder.
+- `organize`: Organize files by corresponding folders in a specified directory.

-## Installation

-1. Clone the repository: `git clone https://github.com/zhenyamisyuryow/Py_Wiazrds_Virtual_assistant.git`
-2. Navigate to the project directory: `cd virtual-assistant`
-3. Install package: `pip install .`

 ## Contributors